 In this example,

-- These attributes are accessed at runtime using reflection.
+- Those attributes are accessed at runtime using reflection

-Reflection is an advanced and very useful feature that allows us to do things that would not otherwise be possible.
+Reflection is a powerful and advanced feature that allows us to do things that would otherwise not be possible.
 However, in general, reflection is slow and complex.

-Therefore, it should be used with caution and only when it is really necessary.
+Therefore, it should be used with caution and only when absolutely necessary.